Languages of Israel: History

 Israeli Immunization Cards.
 The left one is in Hebrew and French and was printed in 1983.
 The right one is in Hebrew, Arabic and English and was printed in 1991.

 Several laws determine the official status of languages and language policy in Israel.
-This confusing situation has led to several appeals to the Supreme Court, whose rulings have enforced the current policies of national and local authorities.
+This complicated situation has led to several appeals to the Supreme Court, whose rulings have enforced the current policies of national and local authorities.

 On 19 July 2018, the Knesset passed a Basic Law under the title Israel as the Nation-State of the Jewish People, which defines Hebrew as "the State's language" and Arabic as a language with "a special status in the State" (Article 4).
 The law further says that it should not be interpreted as compromising the status of the Arabic language in practice prior to the enactment of the Basic Law, namely, it preserves the status quo and changes the status of Hebrew and Arabic only nominally.

-Before the enactment of this Basic Law, the status of official language in Israel was determined by the 82nd paragraph of the Constitution of Mandatory Palestine, which was promulgated by an Order in Council of the British Crown on 14 August 1922, as amended in 1939:
+Before the enactment of this Basic Law, the status of official language in Israel was determined by the 82nd paragraph of the Palestine Order in Council:

 All Ordinances, official notices and official forms of the Government and all official notices of local authorities and municipalities in areas to be prescribed by order of the High Commissioner, shall be published in English, Arabic and Hebrew.

-This law, like most other laws of the British Mandate, was adopted in the State of Israel, subject to certain amendments published by the Provisional State Council on 19 May 1948.
+This law, like most other laws of Mandatory Palestine, was adopted in the State of Israel, subject to certain amendments published by the Provisional State Council on 19 May 1948.
 The amendment states that:

 Any provision in the law requiring the use of the English language is repealed.

 Apart from Hebrew, Arabic and English, the use of Russian dramatically increased with massive arrivals of Jewish immigrants from the former Soviet Union.
 Today, Russian TV channels and media are widely available alongside Hebrew and Arabic media.

 Initially French was used as a diplomatic language in Israel, and was also used alongside Hebrew on official documents such as passports until the 1990s, even though most state officials and civil servants were more fluent in English.
 However, the Israeli-French alliance unraveled in the runup to the 1967 Six-Day War, leading to decreased use of French.
 Israeli passports switched from French to English during the 1990s.